-Another issue addressed in this case is whether there is a likelihood of confusion created by the “6 Hour Power” mark.
-Likelihood of confusion is the standard for trademark infringement.
+Another issue addressed, in this case, is whether there is a likelihood of confusion created by the “6 Hour Power” mark.
+The likelihood of confusion is the standard for trademark infringement.
 Put another way, there is a likelihood of confusion if the infringing mark is likely to cause consumer confusion as to the source of those goods or as to the sponsorship or approval of such goods.
 “5 Hour Energy” and “6 Hour Power” are pretty similar.
-The difference between “5 Hour” and “6 Hour” may not be distinguishable by a number of consumers and “Energy” and “Power” could be argued to be equivalent in meaning.
+The difference between “5 Hour” and “6 Hour” may not be distinguishable by the number of consumers and “Energy” and “Power” could be argued to be equivalent in meaning.
 The real question is whether consumers may become confused.
 Would a consumer be confused between the two?
 It’s entirely possible, although 5 Hour Energy’s trademark attorneys may need to have a survey conducted to prove it.